blu-bird/blu-bird.github.io/_seminars/bts.md

 This seminar is aimed at all of our graduate students, so talks should be accessible to a general audience.
 Ideally, at least $$\frac 1e$$ of your talk should be accessible to incoming first-year students.
 Talks should be approximately 51 minutes long, with time for questions afterwards.

-We're currently looking for speakers!
-If you're interested in participating, please fill out <a href="https://forms.gle/eXhJfcyMA9sQ8mj86">this form</a>.

 ---

 ### Schedule